oracle-livelabs/security/data-safe/prepare-environment/prepare-environment-ocw-sandbox.md

     The **Sign-in** page is displayed.

-2. Sign in as the `ADMIN` user.
+2. If required, sign in as the `ADMIN` user.
 Be sure to use the database password provided to you by LiveLabs.

     A browser tab named **Oracle Database Actions** is opened.